kitnil/guix-artwork/website/posts/gnu-guix-1.0.0-released.md

 # What GNU Guix can do for you

-Presumably some of readers are discovering Guix today, so let’s recap what Guix can do for you as a user.
+Presumably some of the readers are discovering Guix today, so let’s recap what Guix can do for you as a user.
 Guix is a complete toolbox for software deployment in general, which makes it different from most of the tools you may be familiar with.